Full-Stack-Council-Note/Council-Note-PartB/README.md

 ### Beyond 22 Dec 2024:

-Beyond 22 Dec 2024, I have attempted some more to get Problems and Notices data to work and display.
-This data can display in the console log but still not on the page, and the page can be blank but with no errors in the console log.
+In the last few days, I have attempted some more to get Problems and Notices data to work and display.
+This data can display in the console log but still not successfully on the page, and the page can be blank but with no errors in the console log.

 ![ProblemsDataConsoleLog](./docs/ProblemsDataConsoleLog.png)